s-gryt/sgryt.com/_posts/2024-07-09-dependency-inversion-principle-in-lambda.md

 ## Continuous Improvement Through Flexible Architecture

-Serverless applications are not static—they require regular updates and changes.
+Serverless applications are not static - they require regular updates and changes.
 A major benefit of applying **Dependency Inversion** is the ability to continually evolve your Lambda functions without disrupting the entire architecture.

 When you design with **DIP**, your application components are loosely coupled.
 This means that new functionality, third-party services, or even API updates can be integrated easily, enabling smoother evolution and reducing the need for costly re-architectures.